trk20/Scuffle/README.md

 to save the origin point.
 Therefore sending complete context for placing a word to the model.
 When sending actions to the model

-## Missing Features and bugs (see issues)
+## Missing Features and bugs
 ### Milestone 1
-- BUG: checking if player has letters can have issues when using multiple copies of a letter
 - End game score adjustments
   - Remove remaining letters' point value from score at the end of the game
-  - Determine winner -> Have an end "screen" / print block
+  - Determine winner -> Have an end "screen"
     - Tie breaking
 - Have a way to end the game
-    - Partially implemented.
-Does not end when there are no valid moves, only when a player empties their hand.
 - Determine player order by drawing from the letter bag
 - Special scoring -> BINGO
+### Milestone 2
+- Some of the scoring is not quite right when placing
+  - (Some words get counted when they should not, causig some score inflation)
+- GUI user feedback: indicate why the user cannot place, a tile.
+  - Have instructions / a tutorial on how to use the GUI
+- Some GUI features not implemented, Skip button not working, menu save/loard not working (M3 feature)
+  - (low priority because discarding 0 tiles can be used to skip your turn already)
+- Direction arrow is inversed at the moment
+- Model needs a lot of refactoring.
+A lot of outdated code is causing issues.
+- Class diagrams, sequence diagrams not fully up to date

 ### Future Milestones
 Note: these do not include all future features yet
-- Change view/controller to use a GUI (Milestone 2)
 - Add blank tiles (Milestone 3)
 - Premium tile scoring (Milestone 3)
 - Choose from a set of dictionaries before starting (Low priority)